tomaslink/frequenpy/README.md

 # Coupled Oscillators

-_Coupled Oscillators_ is a real-time and high-precision physics engine dedicated to the study of standing waves and visualization of its normal modes.
+_Coupled Oscillators_ is a high-precision physics engine dedicated to the study of standing waves and visualization of its normal modes.

 ## Table of Contents